-For a cost-efficient production vacuum panels with standard sizes are preferred. va-Q-tec can, however, also produce custom sized panels.
+For a cost-efficient production vacuum panels with standard dimensions (1000 mm x 600 mm) are preferred. va-Q-tec can, however, also produce custom sized panels according to the customer’s request.
 The largest possible sizes are 1000 mm x 600 mm and 1000 m x 500 mm.
 Standard thicknesses are 10 mm, 20 mm, 30 mm and 40 mm.

-High relative humidity can be harmful to vacuum panels.
-They should not be exposed to high humidity for longer periods of time, especially in combination with high temperatures.
+Short term exposures of high humidity don’t cause any problems to the used films of the vacuum panels.
+However they should not be exposed to high humidity for longer periods of time, especially in combination with high temperatures.
 Therefore, it is advisable to install humidity barriers in such a way that the vacuum insulation panels are kept dry.